-If you want to make it easier, pick one song and re-work the lyrics yourself to make it infection control themed (you can "borrow" ideas from PICNet's 2012 song contest!), then divide your staff into teams and assign each team just a portion of the song.
+If you want to make it easier, pick one song and re-work the lyrics yourself to make it infection control themed (you can "borrow" ideas from PICNet's 2012 song contest - view these in Appendix: Hand Hygiene Song Lyrics of this document), then divide your staff into teams and assign each team just a portion of the song.
 Then, when it comes time to perform it (a cafeteria is usually a good place), each team jumps up and performs their portion of the song.